sisby-folk/kaleido-config/README.md

 }
 ```

 Then, create a config class.
-Fields must be non-final, but shouldn't be reassigned ([use `ReflectiveConfig` instead]([wiki](https://github.com/QuiltMC/developer-wiki/blob/main/wiki/configuration/getting-started/en.md))).
+Fields must be non-final, but shouldn't be reassigned (use [ReflectiveConfig](https://github.com/QuiltMC/developer-wiki/blob/main/wiki/configuration/getting-started/en.md) for that).

 ```java
 public class GreeterConfig extends WrappedConfig {